Some volunteer positions require training or orientation to make sure you know what to do during your shifts. Check below training dates & times.

 FirePony Creative Society:

 R.I.D.E.
 FirePony – FirePony is committed to upholding the principle of Radical Inclusion by increasing Diversity and promoting Equity in our leadership and at our events, and rooting out residual racism in our organization.
 We invite community members (that’s YOU!) to join us in making that happen.
-Enter you interest using THIS FORM
+Enter you interest on the FPCS Volunteer Interest Form

 This program is for Black, Brown, Indigenous, Native American, Latina/e/o/x, Chicanx, Arab, Middle Eastern, North African, South Asian, Asian, Pacific Islander individuals.